The purpose of this section of the page is to answer some of the questions you may have.

 I have received a Notice of Enforcement, what should I do?

-You should as quickly as possible contact the High Court Enforcement Offices office on the number provided and make payment in full as directed on the notice.
+You should as quickly as possible contact the High Court Enforcement Offices office on the number provided and make payment in full before the expiry of this period as directed on the notice.

-Failure to make payment will result in further action and the escalation to the next stage of enforcement.
+Failure to make payment as directed in the notice will result in escalation to the next stage of enforcement.

 Why when I made an offer to pay at the Notice of Enforcement stage does the High Court Enforcement officer still need to attend and take control?